 The Emperor is enormously vain and likes nothing better than to show off his clothes.
 Two weavers comes to his court saying that they makes clothes that are like no others – anyone who is simple in the head, or unfit for his job, will not be able to see them.

-All the courtiers say that the clothes are quite magnificent, and the Emperor plans to wear his new suit for the procession through the center of the City.
+All the courtiers say that the clothes are quite magnificent, and the Emperor plans to wear his new suit for the procession through the centre of the city.

-The moral of this story rings so very true !
+The moral of this story rings so very true!
 What we are doing is totally absurd, but we can’t stop because everybody else seems to believe that it’s the right thing to do.
-And yet they can probably see it’s just as ridiculous as we can.
+Yet they can probably see it’s just as ridiculous as we can.